WatchOutNewsAgency/wona.github.com/_posts/2024-03-24-ncc-nss-nso.md

 **HR**: There are 4-5 classes a month for NCC which are 2 hours long.
 Here, a generic knowledge about tactics and instruments is given.
 Along with that refreshments are also provided.
 During Republic and Independence Day, not all cadets are forced to join the parade (60-70 among 202 are needed), so not all were forced to come.

 These are days of national pride as well as college importance and it is the responsibility of an NCC Cadet to be available on such occasions.
 It was only for a couple days when students were asked to leave classes and attend the parade.
-It was the final rehearsal with band before 26th of January.
+It was the final rehearsal with band before the 26th of January.

 **Watch Out**!: Certain students experience boredom as a result of the repetitive nature of drills in their routine.
 In addition to parades, are there any recreational or sports activities available for students to engage in?
 Don’t you think introducing a variety of activities beyond drills can contribute to a more dynamic and engaging experience for students, fostering a more enjoyable and well-rounded environment.